bluecatengineering/fast_radix_trie/README.md

 ## Differences with patricia_tree

-I've not removed any methods from `patricia_tree` at the time of the fork, and this crate passes the original test suite, so you should just be able to swap one for the other and enjoy the performance benefits.
+I've not removed any methods from `patricia_tree` at the time of the fork, with the exception of the binary serialization (file an issue if this is desired).
+This crate passes the original test suite, so you should just be able to swap one for the other and enjoy the performance benefits.
 Additionally, this crate adds an `entry` API and a few other useful methods.

 ## Benchmarks